Michelle Lampl: Research and work

-Saltation and Stasis Processes in Human Growth
+Saltation and stasis processes in human growth

 Lampl's primary research focus is the process of normal human growth and the physiological basis of health, from the first cell onwards.
 Lampl discovered that children grow by saltation and stasis, a process characterized by sudden jumps (saltare, Lat) in size abruptly interrupting days of unchanging size.
 Her work documented that more than 90% of the time healthy infants and children are not growing at all, a finding detected by measuring babies daily.
 Increasing size was found to occur as bones suddenly elongate and propel a baby’s length and child’s height by as much as a centimeter in one day, after not growing for days to weeks in infancy, and weeks to months among children and adolescents.
 Saltatory growth is a paradigm change in the understanding of normal growth with significant health implications.

 Lampl collaborated with Michael Johnson to develop mathematical approaches to investigate and quantify discontinuous vs pulsatile biological signals.
 Their work initiated mathematical interrogation of the saltation and stasis model of growth in humans, permitting statistical comparisons between different biological models of growth by formal goodness-of-fit comparisons between continuous, pulsatile and discontinuous processes.
 Collaboration with Norman Wilsman and his team led to the identification of the cellular basis for saltatory bone elongation.

-Fetal Growth
+Fetal growth

 Humans begin life as a single cell and grow in size and complexity into a functional body over the course of nine months.
 Lampl’s studies employing ultrasound images demonstrated the challenge for the developing fetus to bring together both the architectural elements and energy resources to build the new body.
 Recognizing that by the time of birth some organs have completed their development (e.g., the kidneys and heart), while others remain to be established (aspects of the immune system), Lampl investigated specific influences on growth patterns and the importance of individual variability.
-For example, girls and boys do this distinctively, as do different populations.
 This work led to a collaboration with David Barker and the emerging science of developmental origins of health and disease (DOHaD).
-Barker’s work is reviewed in Lampl and Roseboom’s educational course, The Origins of Health, available through Coursera.